The open source full-stack geosocial network platform

 - realtime: All events and changes within the platform are automatically transmitted from the server to the clients through websockets.

-- geosocial: The main user interface is a web map contains objects that represent places, users and others
+- geosocial: The main user interface is a web map contains objects that represent places, users that interact with each other

 - extensible: Development is based on an easily buildable plugins architecture